 In 2011, KentuckianaWorks took its commitment to training workers for skilled-trade careers a step further by entering into a partnership with the Plumbers and Pipefitters Local 502 Union to create the KentuckianaWorks Welding Pre-Apprenticeship Training Program.
-The first class of 15 men and women began the 16-week intensive training course in January and graduated from the program in late April.
+The class of 15 men and women enrolled in the 16-week intensive training course.
 All graduates were accepted into the union’s metal trades apprenticeship program.

-Students are required to attend 640 hours of accelerated welding pre-apprenticeship training.
+Students in the course were required to attend 640 hours of accelerated welding pre-apprenticeship training.
 The 16-week course is eight hours a day, five days a week.
 Students receive an hourly stipend from KentuckianaWorks through Statewide Reserve dollars (American Recovery and Reinvestment Act, Workforce Investment Act), as well as welding materials and training equipment.

 As metal trades apprentices for Local 502 Union, these graduates will continue to work to find their places in apprenticeship programs for the building trades.
 Graduates are not just prepared to weld for the plumbing and pipefitting field.
 They can use their welding skills in manufacturing, for millwrights, for ironworkers as well as in other fields and other crafts to find rewarding careers that are complemented by competitive wages and good benefits.